Table of Contents

 - Continue iterating until the layout is perfect.

-With a clear wireframe, you’re one step closer to building great software that meets user needs and project goals.
+With a clear wireframe, you are one step closer to building software that meets user needs and project goals.